seqan/seqan/manual/source/Tutorial/GettingStarted/BackgroundAndMotivation.rst

 The focus is on efficiency but small trade-offs are allowed to improve consistency and ease of use.

 #. **Efficiency**.
-   The focus of SeqAn is to provide a library of efficient and reuseable algorithmic components for biological sequence analysis.
+   The focus of SeqAn is to provide a library of efficient and reusable algorithmic components for biological sequence analysis.
    Algorithms should have good practical implementations with low overhead, even at the cost of being harder to use.
 #. **Consistency**.
    Be consistent wherever possible, even at slight costs of efficiency.